Advice, myth-busting, and best picks from real Entrepreneurs. Let's figure out money.

 But if you have been a reader of mine, you know that I’m a big advocate of Entrepreneurship and starting a side hustle, grinding, and eventually being your own boss.
 Either way, making extra money is always helpful.

 Alladdine Djaidani, otherwise known as “DJ” is an Entrepreneur, Translator, and a Basketball Enthusiast.
-He’s also obsessed with all things business and money.
-He believes that money drives passion, not the other way around.
-Though he feels weird about talking about himself in the third person, he admits that it makes him sound epic.
+But he likes to think of himself as a Hustler first and foremost.
+His work has appeared on countless online publications including the likes of Forbes.
+He’s also obssesed with all things money.
+Lastly, he feels weird about writing about himself in the third person, but he admits that it makes sound epic.